 The first part of this series gives an overview of the considerations that should be taken into account when sizing a Couchbase Server 2.0 cluster for production.
-The second part will take a deeper look at specific use cases and scenarios.
-Finally, the 3rd will go into monitoring for sizing and when to decide to grow the cluster.
+The second part takes a deeper look at specific use cases and scenarios.
+The 3rd goes into some hardware considerations and the 4th discusses the metrics and monitoring for sizing and when to decide to grow the cluster.

 When looking to deploy a Couchbase cluster, perhaps the most common (and important) question that comes up is: How many nodes do I need?

 While there are obviously many variables that go into this, the basic idea is to evaluate the overall performance and capacity requirements for your workload and dataset, and then divide that into the hardware and resources you have available.
-For a high-level and visual discussion on these factors as well as general practices for running a Couchbase cluster in production, see one of my recent CouchConf presentations: Couchbase Server 2.0 in Production 24x7
+For a high-level and visual discussion on these factors as well as general practices for running a Couchbase cluster in production, see one of my recent Couchbase Conference presentations: Couchbase Server 2.0 in Production 24×7

 The sizing of your Couchbase cluster is going to be critical to its stability and performance.
 Your application wants as many reads as possible coming out of cache, and the IO capacity to handle its writes.
 There needs to be enough capacity in all the various areas to support everything else the system is doing while maintaining the required level of performance.